List of Di-Gata Defenders characters: Malco

-Once a powerful Di-Gata Defender, Malco was in constant pursuit of perfection.
-He was a strong-willed warrior, with a shield of rock that can protect him from many attacks.
-But during the sieges of Yan-Suma, he was mortally wounded and petrified by the Ethos as he helped Nazmul and Brackus reclaim the Celestial Abyss.
-Nazmul used his Wizard powers to bring him back to life.
-His contempt of his peers eventually led to the rift that saw him change sides and join Nazmul's growing army as a blind follower of the Order.
+Malco (voiced by Martin Roach) is a powerful and perfectionist Di-Gata Defender.
+He was a strong-willed warrior, with a shield of rock that protects him from attacks.
+During the sieges of Yan-Suma, he was mortally wounded and petrified by the Ethos while helping Nazmul and Brackus reclaim the Celestial Abyss.
+Nazmul used his Wizard powers to bring him back to life, and his contempt of his peers eventually led to a rift growing between them that caused him to change sides and join Nazmul's growing army as a blind follower of the Order.

-Malco has the appearance of an Orc-like human, and he carries large rock weights on his back and forearms.
-His build is extremely muscular and enormous (being the largest human being on the show).
-The result of his first resurrection and Nazmul's sorcery, his shield stones bonded with him, giving his body the defensive strength of ten shield stones.
-He also doesn't lose his offensive power in both physical and magical while his shields are bonded.
-However, he lacked the power of speech and intelligence.
-And was easily provoked.
-He worked with Flinch to overcome these weaknesses, to form a powerful, but bumbling evil duo.

-Due to his immense size and power, Malco didn't use a Guardian.
-As far as he is concerned a Guardian is a crutch for weak casters.
-He prefers to go head-to-head with the biggest and toughest of Guardians, even if he has to do hand-to-hand combat with them.
-He is often victorious in doing so.
+Malco has the appearance of a muscular and enormous Orc-like human, and carries large rock weights on his back and forearms.
+Due to his immense size and power, Malco does not use a Guardian, believing them to be a crutch for weak casters.
+He prefers to go head-to-head with Guardians, and often victorious in doing so.